 Yes, authority is the issue.
 Specifically, it is the usurpation of authority by any person who takes on the authority of God as if it were his own.
 Sure, you have to step into those shoes if you want to be effective in the world.
 But, if and when you forget that it is God’s authority and not yours, you will become, and I mean this in all sincerity, an insufferable pain in the ass.

 Here is the new law about the teacher/student relationship.
 It’s not a rule, but a principle.
 And it’s not new, strictly speaking, because it’s always been in play.
 It’s new in the sense that it can no longer be ignored.
 Here it is:

 Teachers learn from their students.

-The problem with this is that if you see your student as a child, he will behave like a child.
-He will abandon every shred of common sense that he has learned in his life, prior to meeting you, in order to fit your preconception of him.
-Instead of getting what he needs in order to live an independent spiritual life, which is ostensibly what you are trying to give him, he will adopt your idiosyncrasies and personal traits, which for him are inappropriate.
+The problem with this is that if you see your students as children, they will behave like children.
+They will abandon every shred of common sense that they have learned in their lives, prior to meeting you, in order to fit your preconception of them.
+Instead of getting what they need in order to live independent spiritual lives, which is ostensibly what you are trying to give them, they will adopt your idiosyncrasies and personal traits, which for them are inappropriate.
 Why corrupt the good stuff with your stuff?
-Why inflict that on him?
+Why inflict that on them?

 Here’s why this has become an issue.
 The Age of Aquarius is bringing in a new level of energy.
 Spiritual growth is happening faster and more spontaneously.
 In the words of the prophet, “No man will have to teach his neighbor, saying here is God, for all shall know me from the least to the greatest.”
 Our task now is to help students cope with what they are experiencing already.
 God is becoming part of the landscape, as bright as the noonday sun.
-And most people don’t need to be told what the sun is, do they?
+And most people don’t need to be told what the sun is.
 They already know.
-Your job is to help them deal with it.
+Your job is to help them deal with the accelerated spiritual environment.